jadecobra/python_tdd_exercises/source/how_to/exception_handling/exception_handling_tests.rst

             a_list[4]
             a_list[-5]

-  at the end of the chapter I show why this is not a repetition, I undo the change for now
+  I show why this is not a repetition at the end of the chapter.
+I undo the change for now

   .. code-block:: python
+    :emphasize-lines: 5

     def test_catching_index_error_in_tests(self):
         a_list = [1, 2, 3, 'n']